cstarkjp/Langevin/docs/how-to-install.md

 # How to install

-0. *Experimental*: using `uv`, the creation of a virtual Python environment, installation of dependent packages, and installation of `lvn` itself can all be achieved in three simple command lines:
+Using `uv`, the creation of a virtual Python environment, installation of dependent packages, and installation of `lvn` itself can all be achieved in three simple command lines:

         uv venv
         source .venv/bin/activate
         uv pip install --index-url https://test.pypi.org/simple/ \
                        --extra-index-url https://pypi.org/simple/  lvn

+Note that before doing this you'll have to install `uv` on your machine.

 Alternatively, follow the more standard approach as outlined below.

 1. Install Python $\geq$ 3.12, ideally in a Python environment; Python 3.14 is recommended, and current development uses this version.